-Each of us was given a piece of banana leaf with white rice on top, and on the table came the usual 4 vegetable/chutney accompaniments of the day with choices of 3 Curry – Chicken, Fish, and Dhal (Lentil).
-While some prefer mixing all 3 curries, some of us opted to try the Chicken and Dhal Curry mix on top of our white rice, as we believed that chicken curry goes better with white rice, don’t you think?
+Each of us was given a piece of banana leaf with white rice on top.
+On the table came the usual 4 vegetable/chutney accompaniments of the day with choices of 3 Curry – Chicken, Fish, and Dhal (Lentil).
+While some prefer mixing all 3 curries, some of us opted to try the Chicken and Dhal Curry mix on top of our white rice.
+We believed that chicken curry goes better with white rice, don’t you think?
 A complimentary steel cup containing Rasam (sour spicy Indian soup made from spices and dried chili.
 Every Indian home has its own secret recipe) was served with the sets.

 Among many dishes displayed, we ordered some of the ‘must-have-dishes’ as in Chicken Masala, Mutton Vindaloo with Potatoes, Baby Squid with Yogurt and Turmeric, Chicken & Fish Cutlet, Fried Chicken, Shredded Fried Potatoes, Prawn Masala, and of course, Papadam.
-All of their dishes were served in a small round metal bowl and charged at RM12.00 per bowl generally, with the exception of Mutton Vindaloo and Prawn Masala at RM14.00 for the more exorbitant dishes.
-Based on our past experience of having Indian food is that it can be very spicy at times, but to our delight, it had the right amount of spices but was not chili spicy calling it the ‘perfect balance’ based on our collective opinion.
-There were some of our family members who preferred it a little more spicy, but that’s another story…
+All of their dishes were served in a small round metal bowl (wondering why not banana leaf) and charged at RM12.00 per bowl generally with the exception of Mutton Vindaloo and Prawn Masala at RM14.00 for the more exorbitant dishes.
+Based on our past experience of having Indian food is that it can be very spicy at times.
+However, to our delight, it have the right amount of spices but was not chili spicy calling it the ‘perfect balance’.
+Of course, it’s based on our collective opinion.
+Some of our family members prefer it a little more spicy, but that’s another story…